Apodini/Apodini/Documentation/AdditionalFunctionality/Protocol Buffers.md

 ## Exporters

 The `Apodini.ProtobufferInterfaceExporter` exports a protocol buffer declaration of your `Apodini.WebService` in accordance to Google's [proto3 Language Guide](https://developers.google.com/protocol-buffers/docs/proto3).
-The declaration `webservice.proto` is available at `apodini/webservice.proto`.
+A `.proto` declaration is available at `apodini/proto`.

 The `Apodini.GRPCInterfaceExporter` exports endpoints for gRPC clients.
-The `webservice.proto` declaration shall be used to create a gRPC client that can communicate with your `Apodini.WebService` without any more work.
+The `.proto` declaration shall be used to create a gRPC client that can communicate with your `Apodini.WebService` without any more work.

 ## Translation